nathanleiby/chuck-workshop/orbits/README.md

         - or at various 'notches' along the loop?
         - diff planets are "every 1, every 2, every 4, every 8"  .. maybe this is part of the randomness? or you can adjust the "intensity" of a planet
       - visual correspondence .. a planet should activate somehow when it creates sound
+        - sound is on or off... can we show that?
+          - [x] changed size and brightness
+          - e.g. email particles at start of making sound
+        - sound has a length.. can we show that?
+          - e.g. "trail" when making sound (i like carving arcs)

 - "feel"
   - goal: creative exploration
   - soaring, sense of scope and grandiosity